 - Library clerical

-- General clerical, e.g.: mail-outs, filing, etc.
+- General clerical (e.g. mail-outs, filing, etc.)

-Student Temporary Pool Qualifications
+Qualifications for the Student Temporary Pool

-- Excellent customer service skill
+- Excellent customer service skill.

-- Ability to operate an electronic cash register
+- Ability to operate an electronic cash register.

-- Knowledge of PC and/or MacIntosh platforms
+- Knowledge of PC and/or Macintosh platforms.

-- 35 wpm keyboard skills with a high degree of accuracy
+- 35 wpm keyboard skills with a high degree of accuracy.

-- Good oral communication skill
+- Good oral communication.

-- General knowledge of office procedures and practices
+- General knowledge of office procedures and practices.

-- Good organizational skill
+- Good organizational skill.

-- Demonstrated ability to follow oral and written instructions
+- Demonstrated ability to follow oral and written instructions.

-- Demonstrated ability to adapt to changing office environments and assignment levels
+- Demonstrated ability to adapt to changing office environments and assignment levels.

-- Demonstrated ability to handle a high volume of work within deadlines
+- Demonstrated ability to handle a high volume of work within deadlines.

 Pay and Benefits for Student Temporary Pool Employees

-The rate of pay for student temporary assignments varies depending on the duties and responsibilities of the positions.
+The rate of pay for assignments will vary depending on the duties and responsibilities of the position.
 Temporary assignments fall within the CUPE bargaining unit and are covered by the negotiated salary schedule.